mohammadsiyou/prettier-plugin-twin.macro/README.md

 - Format twin.macro template literals inside all style-components
 - Support JavaScript, Flow, Typescript and JSX
 - Ascend parent directories from current directory to find tailwind.config.js
+- Groupify classes with bracket group
+- Add !important to bracket groups

 ## How to install